LunarG/VulkanSamples/README.md

         version (i.e. vk0.9-instance.cpp)
       - utils/ - source code for common utilities used by the sample programs

+## Sample progression
+  - In general, the samples are not interrelated, but there is a progression among some of the samples that lead to drawing a cube.
+Start with the instance sample, then device, initcommandbuffer, initswapchain, initdepthbuffer, inituniformbuffer, descriptor_pipeline_layouts, initrenderpass, initshaders, initframebuffers, vertexbuffer, allocdescriptorsets, initpipeline, and they culminate in the drawcube sample.
+Each sample uses utility routines from the code from previous samples to get to the point to show something new.
+      The drawtexturedcube sample takes all of the drawcube code and adds texturing.

 ## Building the Vulkan Samples Kit
 - Linux:
   ```